MSM, food and sulphur

 Sulphur is an element necessary for the growth and maintenance of the body, and is essential for the formation of connective tissue.
 It is used to produce collagen, enzymes, hormones, antibodies and free radical scavengers such as the antioxidant glutathione.
 Modern food processing methods can cause sulphur deficiency for those on a diet high in processed foods.
 Many degenerative diseases are in part caused by a lack of sulphur in the diet.

 MSM is regarded as a source of sulphur supplementation.
 However, sulphur does not have a Dietary Reference Intake (DRI) or recommended dietary level.
 The best food source of sulphur is egg yolks.
-Sulphur is also available in cruciferous vegetables, onions, garlic, and in protein-containing foods including nuts, seeds and dairy products.
+Sulphur is also available in cruciferous vegetables(brassica) like kale, broccoli, cauliflower, cabbage, watercress and bok choy; in onions, garlic and in protein-containing foods including nuts, seeds and dairy products.

 MSM is related to DMSO (dimethyl sulfoxide), a remedy also discussed on this website.
 Approximately 15% of the DMSO applied to the skin or taken orally is converted to MSM.
 MSM is easier to take than DMSO, and it does not cause a sulphur smell on the skin and breath.